MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 ## Use in Dockerfile
 > How to use the Jekyll image in a Dockerfile

-Use `apk`, the Alphine Linux package manager.
+Use `apk`, the Alpine Linux package manager.
 That is used within the [jekyll Dockerfile](https://github.com/envygeeks/jekyll-docker/blob/master/repos/jekyll/Dockerfile).
 See [tutorial](https://www.cyberciti.biz/faq/10-alpine-linux-apk-command-examples/).

 ```Dockerfile
 FROM node:14